Richard Schiff

-Richard Schiff (born May 27, 1955) is an American actor and director.
+Richard Schiff (born May 27, 1955) is an American actor.
 He is best known for playing Toby Ziegler on The West Wing, a role for which he received an Emmy Award.
-Schiff made his directorial debut with The West Wing, directing an episode titled "Talking Points".
+Schiff made his television directorial debut with The West Wing, directing an episode titled "Talking Points".
 He is on the National Advisory Board of the Council for a Livable World.
 He had a recurring role on the HBO series Ballers.
-Since September 2017 he has had a leading role in ABC's medical drama The Good Doctor, as Dr. Aaron Glassman, president of a fictional teaching hospital in San Jose, California.
+He had a leading role in ABC's medical drama The Good Doctor, as Dr. Aaron Glassman, and portrayed Odin in Santa Monica Studio's God of War: Ragnarök, released in 2022.

 Early life

 Schiff was born on May 27, 1955, in Bethesda, Maryland, and was raised in New York City.
 He is the second of three sons of Charlotte, a television and publishing executive, and Edward Schiff, a real estate lawyer.
+His brothers are producer Paul Schiff and talent manager David Schiff.
 His parents divorced, and Charlotte later married Clarence B. Jones, Martin Luther King Jr.'s lawyer.
 His early jobs before acting included driving a taxi in New York City and cleaning buses in the Greyhound terminal on 11th Avenue.
 "It was a Teamster job, from 11pm to 7am. ...
 We cleaned the grease off bus wheels with diesel fuel.
 I also laid cable for Manhattan Cable Television.
 I was a Teamster in the International Brotherhood of Electrical Workers".

 Schiff and his family are Jewish.
-His grandfather had alleged connections to the Jewish Mafia of New York.
+His grandfather was alleged to have connections to New York’s Jewish Mafia, a background that inspired a plot line on The West Wing.
+He attended the Bronx High School of Science for a time but did not graduate, instead taking night classes at Washington Irving High School while working.
+He graduated in 1983 from City College of New York after initially dropping out and moving to Colorado.
 He studied acting at the William Esper Studio.
+His brother Paul Schiff was college roommates with his future West Wing cast mate Bradley Whitford.